What Does “It” Mean?

 No structure: So many of us have the misconception that if you have a large following on your social media accounts then you have arrived.
 But the truth is that only a small percentage of your posts actually get seen by your following, especially on facebook and twitter.
 As these companies have monetized their platforms more you now have to pay for your posts to actually be seen by most of your following.

 Plus these social platforms could be gone tomorrow and so could your following.
 It’s important that you have a more direct way to communicate with your fan base such as a mailing list.
 Having a website is also important as it’s your own personal digital real estate.
-Having a website has never been more affordable which companies such as Site Ground so there is no excuse not to have one.
+Having a website has never been more affordable with companies such as Site Ground so there is no excuse not to have one.

 Not passionate: Some rappers simply aren’t truly passionate about rapping.
 Once things don’t seem to be happening quickly they get burned out and fade into the sunset.
 If you want to “make it” as a rapper then you need to truly love the craft.
 This means that you don’t have to be making money to be happy doing it.
-Truly loving this craft will give you the endurance to keep moving forward regardless of the circumstances and that’s how real life results are experienced.
+Truly loving this craft will give you the endurance to keep moving forward regardless of the circumstances and that’s how real-life results are experienced.
 Trees don’t grow 10 feet overnight but they do grow.

 The bottom line is talent can only take you so far.
 But strong sacrificial work ethic, good character and the desire to always learn can open doors for you that skill alone can not.
 If you want to be successful in anything in life you can with the right amount of determination and knowledge.
 Learn from others mistakes and successes.
 If you ever want to know what the path you are heading down is like just ask someone who is on their way back.